 Identify things that you use regularly where a small change will yield an immediate impact.
 This can be as simple as your cooking utensils (I’ll take a guess you’re cooking more?), or as nuanced as your book collection (doing more reading too, right?).

-How To Be More Organized at Home in 4 Steps
+4 Steps To Be More Organized at Home

-At the present time, you are probably spending your time “safe at home.”
+At the present time, you may be spending your time “safe at home.”
 Thus, this is where you will be first practicing your organizations skills.

 It’s helpful to be methodical in your approach to organizing.
 Follow these four steps to help you as you organize.